Optimisation for Data Science HT25, Stochastic gradient descent

 - $G^k$ conditioned on the current batch is an unbiased estimator of the true gradient: $\mathbb E _ {\mathcal S _ k} [G^k] = \nabla f(X^k)$.

-Can you @state two useful results that follow from the first and second assumptions respectively?
+Can you @state two useful results that follow from these assumptions?

 (1): Sample $\mathcal S _ k$ i.i.d. from $U(\{1, \ldots, m\})$